 Axiom also makes it easy for each user to build custom dashboards loaded with information.
 The built in Edit Mode operates from any modern web browser on Linux, Mac OS, Android OS, and Windows machines, tablets, and most smartphones.

-Neither Rockwell or OSIsoft Pi publish online pricing guides, making this final category difficult to compare.
+Neither Rockwell or AVEVA publish online pricing guides, making this final category difficult to compare.
 However, Canary provides all pricing directly on their website along with a pricing calculator so you can build your system and receive instant pricing.

 Ultimately, whether you choose Rockwell, OSIsoft, or Canary, you will have a solid database with a tools that you can use to trend or visualize your industrial process data.
 We believe that Canary offers the following advantages.

 Why Try Canary?